Code of Conduct for the Equine Podiatry Association (UK)

 - Members must not disclose confidential records or information about Clients without that Client’s consent (either written or verbal), unless compelled to do so by order of the court or other legal authority or in the public interest.

-- If a concern about welfare is potentially life threatening and the Client does not take a Member’s advice, a relevant animal welfare organisation and the responsible Veterinary Surgeon (if known) should be informed.
+- If a concern about welfare is potentially life threatening and the Client does not take a Member’s advice, a relevant animal welfare organisation and/or the responsible Veterinary Surgeon (if known) should be informed.

 - When asked to examine a Horse that is the subject of a claim or complaint, the Member should ensure that statements of fact are clearly differentiated from opinions.
 Comments should be confined to what is apparent at the time of inspection.
 Opinions must only be given in areas where the Member is professionally competent.